+Indication Status

-Indication Status Solid red Radio is transmitting.
-Slow blinking red Radio is transmitting at low battery condition.
+Solid red Radio is transmitting.

+Blinking red Radio is transmitting at low battery condition.

+Indication Status Double blinking red Radio is transmitting an emergency alarm or call.
 Rapid blinking red Radio has failed the self-test upon powering up or encountered a fatal error.
 Solid yellow Radio is receiving in both trunking and conventional clear mode.
-NOTE: The yellow LED illuminates only when the busy LED feature is enabled through Customer Programming Software (CPS).
+NOTE: The yellow LED illuminates only when the Busy LED feature is enabled through Customer Programming Software (CPS).
 Blinking yellow Radio is receiving a secured transmission.
-Solid green Radio is powering up or radio is locked.
-Solid blue Radio is powering up with Option Board error.
-Solid blue for 2 seconds Bluetooth device is connected or disconnected.
-Blinking blue 3 times Bluetooth is powering on or off.
-Blinking blue Radio is clearing Bluetooth pairing information and waiting to be paired.
-Blinking blue at heartbeat pace Radio is connected with a device in the Bluetooth link.
-Rapid blinking blue for 2 seconds Radio fails to connect or disconnect from a device.
-Solid red and solid green Radio is upgrading the firmware.
-Solid green blinking blue The Customer Programming Software is reading or upgrading the radio.
+Solid green Radio is powering up or is on a non-priority channel while in the Scan List Programming mode.
+Blinking green Radio is receiving an individual or telephone call or is on a Priority-Two channel while in the Scan List Programming mode.
+Rapid blinking green Radio is on a Priority-One channel while in the Scan List Programming mode.